dagdelenvolkan/wildfire-nbr/readme.md

 ```
  NBR = (NIR - SWIR) / (NIR + SWIR)
 ```

+NBR index is usefull to detect Burning Ratio.
+NBR index is calculated to prefire and postfire images to decide change with dnbr.
 </br>

 ## dnbr is used to detect changes.
 ```
 dnbr = NBRpre - NBRpost
 ```
+dnbr is used to understand how to change areas due to wildfire.
+Dnbr is a simply arithmetic subraction band operation to detect change.

 <br>